NekoMichi/DinguxSaveSync/README.md

 **Known issues/quirks**
 - The first time this app is run, it may take longer than usual as it needs to generate the initial backup folder structure and files.
 Subsequent runs will be much faster as it only accesses files that have changed since the last backup.
 - After running backup/restore/sync for the first time, some emulators might take a little longer than usual to start up.
 This only happens once.
+- SaveSync will only check timestamps when deciding whether or not to overwrite save data.
+This means if you backup your saves and then start a fresh save on one of the games and replace the backed up file with the fresh save, it will replace the save on the internal partition on the next sync.